Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/04-set-up-an-experiment.md

 ### Assigning Pioreactors to your experiment

-The _Pioreactors_ tab will display any active and inactive Pioreactors assigned to the experiment.
-Click on "Assign Pioreactors" to assign pioreactors to the current experiment.
+The **Pioreactors** tab displays the active and inactive Pioreactors assigned to the current experiment.
+Click **Assign Pioreactors** to choose which Pioreactors belong to this experiment.

 ![](/img/user-guide/02-experiment-basics/04-set-up-an-experiment/pioreactors-tab.png)

+You can run different experiments at the same time by assigning different Pioreactors to each experiment.
+For example, one experiment can use `worker01` and `worker02` while another experiment uses `worker03`.

+In the assignment dialog, a Pioreactor that is already assigned to another experiment is shown with that experiment name.
+Selecting it will unassign it from the other experiment and assign it to the current one.

 ![](/img/user-guide/02-experiment-basics/04-set-up-an-experiment/assign-pios-to-another-experiment.png)

+Unassigning a Pioreactor from an experiment stops its activities for that experiment.
+This applies whether you unassign it from the **Pioreactors** tab, reassign it to another experiment, or end the experiment.